 - Reusable water bottles

-- Small day packs for walks etc
+- Small day packs for walking

 First supermarket stop

 - Reusable shopping bags.
-New Zealand’s biggest supermarket chains no longer offer single use plastic bags so you need to take your own reusable bags, or buy some at the supermarket (usually $1-$2 each) on your first shopping trip
+New Zealand’s biggest supermarket chains no longer offer single use plastic bags so you need to take your own reusable bags, or buy some at the supermarket (usually $1-$2 each)

 - Salt and pepper